Enalye/grimoire/docs/index.md

 ```

 Each cases contain a potentially blocking operation, the first non-blocking operation case is run.
-If no default case is present, the select statement is blocking if all cases are blocked, otherwise the default case will run when others are blocked.
+The default case is optional, but without one, the select statement is a blocking operation, otherwise the default case will execute if when others are blocked.

 ```c
 select